What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 - File a Civil Appeal Information Report – Complete this step if your case is a civil case.
 Do not complete this step if you are appealing a criminal case, a juvenile case, a guardianship terminating parental rights, a petition for writ of error coram nobis, or you are a prisoner seeking relief related to confinement or conditions of confinement.

 The clerk at the circuit court will give you a copy of the Civil Appeal Information Report when you file your Notice of Appeal.
 You may also download a copy.
 Submit the form within 10 days of filing your Notice of Appeal.
-Submit the form to: Clerk of the Court of Special Appeals, 361 Rowe Blvd., Annapolis, MD 21401.
+Submit the form to: Clerk of the Appellate Court of Maryland, 361 Rowe Blvd., Annapolis, MD 21401.

 - Order your Transcript and Pay Transcript Costs – You must order a transcript of the hearings that occurred in the circuit court.
 Place your order at the circuit court where the case was heard.
 You are responsible for paying the costs of the transcript.
 The cost of the transcript depends on its length.
 This cost cannot be waived.
 Your deadline for ordering and paying for the transcript depends on the type of case you are appealing.